Christian Barreiro

-Christian Andreas Barreiro (born December 14, 1990) is an American soccer player who most recently played for Puerto Rico Islanders in the North American Soccer League.
+Christian Andreas Barreiro (born December 14, 1990) is an American former professional soccer player who most recently played for Puerto Rico Islanders in the North American Soccer League.

 Career

-College and Amateur
+College and amateur

 Barreiro spent all four years of his collegiate career at the University of Pennsylvania.
 In 2008, he was one of only two freshman to start all 18 games for the Quakers.
 He finished the year with two goals and one assist.
 In 2009, Barreiro made 17 appearances and led the Quakers with 15 points.
 He finished tied for the team lead with six goals and also recorded three assists.
 In 2010, Barreiro started all 19 games for Penn and tallied five goals, including a Golden Goal against Bucknell in the first round of the NCAA Tournament, and seven assists.
 He went on to be named First-team All-Ivy and Third-team NSCAA All-Northeast Region.
 In his final year at the University of Pennsylvania in 2011, Barreiro led the Quakers in goals, assists and points.
 He made 17 appearances that year and tallied seven goals and seven assists, giving him 21 points.
 He was also named First-team All-Ivy for the second straight year as well as Second-team NSCAA All-Northeast Region and Academic All-Ivy.

 Barreiro also spent the 2011 season with Reading United in the USL Premier Development League.